Theodor Meron: Legal career

 Meron is a member of the Institute of International Law and the Council on Foreign Relations and is a former Honorary President of the American Society of International Law.
 He has also served as Co-Editor-in-Chief of the American Journal of International Law.
 He was awarded the 2005 Rule of Law Award by the International Bar Association and the 2006 Manley O. Hudson Medal of the American Society of International Law.

 He was made an Officer of the Legion of Honor by the President of the French Republic in 2007.
 He received the Charles Homer Haskins Prize of the American Council of Learned Societies for 2008.
 In 2009, Meron was elected to the American Academy of Arts and Sciences.
-He was awarded a LLD honoris causa by the University of Warsaw in 2011 and in 2017 he was made Officer of the Order of Merit of Poland.
+He was awarded a LLD honoris causa by the University of Warsaw in 2011 and LLD honoris causa by the University of Calisia, (Kalisz) in 2021, and in 2017 he was made Officer of the Order of Merit of Poland.
 He was also named "Grand Officier" of the National Order of Merit by the President of France in 2014.
 For service to criminal justice and international Humanitarian Law, Queen Elizabeth II made him an Honorary Companion of "the Most Distinguished Order of St. Michael and St. George" (CMG) in 2019.
 That same year, he was also one of 17 honorees selected by One Young World and Vanity Fair for the inaugural Global Achievements List, cited for his contributions "for peace, justice and strong institutions" (UK March 2019 issue).

+In 2024, Meron was part of an expert panel that recommended ICC chief prosecutor Karim Ahmad Khan issue arrest warrants against Israeli Prime Minister Benjamin Netanyahu, Defense Minister Yoav Gallant and three Hamas leaders (Yahya Sinwar, Mohammed Deif, Ismail Haniyeh) on suspicion of war crimes and crimes against humanity in the Gaza war.

 Legal opinion on settlements in the occupied territories

-In the late 1960s, Meron was legal counsel to the Israeli Foreign Ministry and wrote a secret 1967 memo for Prime Minister Levi Eshkol, who was considering creating an Israeli settlement at Kfar Etzion.
-This was just after Israel's victory in the Six-Day War of June 1967.
-Meron's memo concluded that creating new settlements in the Occupied Territories would be a violation of the Fourth Geneva Convention.
-Eshkol created the settlements anyway.
+After Israel's victory in the Six-Day War of June 1967, Meron, as legal counsel to the Israeli Foreign Ministry, wrote a secret memo for Prime Minister Levi Eshkol, who was considering re-establishing the Jewish settlement of Kfar Etzion, which had been destroyed by Arab forces in 1948.
+Meron's memo concluded that creating this new settlement in the Occupied Territories would be a violation of the Fourth Geneva Convention.
+Eshkol created the settlement anyway.
 Fifty years later, in 2017, Meron, citing decades of legal scholarship on the subject, reiterated his legal opinion regarding the illegality of Israeli settlements in the Occupied Territories.